Farah-Tarek101/Task-Mangment/README.md

 - Docker

 ---

 # Database Design

-The application uses MongoDB with Mongoose models.
+The application uses MongoDB with Mongoose for data modeling.

 ## User

-Stores authentication information.
+Stores authentication information and owns projects.

+Fields:
+- name
+- email
+- password
+- timestamps

 ## Project

-Represents a collection of tasks owned by a user.
+Represents a user's project containing multiple tasks.

 Fields:
 - name
 - description
 - user_id
+- created_at
-- timestamps
+- updated_at
 - deleted_at

 ## Task

-Represents work items belonging to projects.
+Represents a task that belongs to exactly one project.

 Fields:
 - project_id